oracle-livelabs/database/23aifree/json-migrating/json-migrating.md

 ### Prerequisites

-- Oracle Database 23.4 with direct OS access as oracle user WinSCP or similar (for transferring the file)
+- Oracle Database 23.5 with direct OS access as oracle user
+- WinSCP or similar (for transferring the file)
+- MongoDB Compass
 - All previous labs successfully completed